supabase/pg_graphql/docs/functions.md

     }
     ```

-If all the columns of a row are null, the result can be a little surprising.
+Since Postgres considers a row/composite type containing only null values to be null, the result can be a little surprising in this case.
 Instead of an object with all columns null, the top-level field is null:

 === "Function"